Fused silica / quartz optical component : a complete guide

 Differences between fused silica and quartz

-Fused Silica, Quartz, Fused Quartz, Quartz Glass, Silica, Silica Glass, all these names are confusing and often very well defined by their users.
+Fused Silica, Quartz, Fused Quartz, Quartz Glass, Silica, Silica Glass, all these names are confusing and often not very well defined by their users.
 See below definitions about these terms so you will understand them better:

 - Quartz : is usually used to describe natural crystalline quartz, by extension is used as a generic term for pure SiO2 (Silicon Dioxyde) crystals & glass.